-After crossing the bridge, by the toilets at Motu Village, a steep incline awaits you, the Motu Hill, approximately 3km long but theres a false top, another 1.5km odd of climb gets you to the boundry sign (our shuttle drop off point for the Pakihi Track).
+After crossing the bridge, by the toilets at Motu Village, the moderate grade Motu hill awaits you, Motu Hill, approximately 3km long but there's a false top, another 1.5km odd of climb gets you to the boundary sign (a shuttle drop option for this and the Pakihi Track).

 The last leg before Opotiki is the 9.5km Motu Trails Dunes Trail with coffee available at the Tirohanga Beach Shop / Takeaway.

 The Te Kowahi Track (Motu Coach Road) was first documented by missionary William Williams in 1840.

 It took 60 men using pick and shovel, five years to develop the Motu Coach Road wide enough for a coach to pass through.

 Motu Coach Road was officially opened in 1918.

 The Gisborne to Motu railway line opened in 1917 and by 1920 business was booming, averaging 724 weekly passengers, with 1115 sheep and pigs and many tonnes of timber and metal.
 The line was finally closed in 1959.